Operation Lotus (BJP): 2008

 The BJP won 110 seats in the assembly elections in May 2008, falling three seats short of a simple majority.
 With the backing of six independents, Yeddyurappa took the oath of office as chief minister to establish the first BJP administration in south India.
-But to further secure the stability of the administration, the BJP lured seven MLAs—three from the Congress and four from the JD(S) in an operation purportedly funded by mining tycoon and former BJP minister Janardhan Reddy of Bellary—by offering them money and power.
+But to further secure the stability of the administration, the BJP lured seven MLAs—three from the Congress and four from the JD(S), in an operation purportedly funded by mining tycoon and former BJP minister Janardhan Reddy of Bellary—by offering them money and power.
 The BJP scored five victories in the by-elections, bringing its total in the 224-member assembly to 115.
 Operation Kamala eventually became the name of the entire exercise.

-The MLAs who switched parties during the Operation Kamala and resigned are J. Narasimha Swamy, Anand Asnotikar, Jaggesh, Balachandra Jarkiholi, K. Shivanagouda Naik.
+The MLAs who switched parties during Operation Kamala and resigned include J. Narasimha Swamy, Anand Asnotikar, Jaggesh, Balachandra Jarkiholi, K. Shivanagouda Naik.
 Umesh Katti and D. C. Gourishankar.

 2019

 Ramesh Jarkiholi organized 14 other Congress MLAs to resign their posts.
 Ramesh Jarkiholi was one of the 15 MLAs from Congress and 2 from JD(S) who resigned in July 2019, bringing down the HDK Congress-JD(S) coalition and allowing B.S.
 Yeddyurappa (BSY) to return to power.
 After Supreme Court ruling held up their disqualification but allowed them to run, Jarkiholi joined BJP along with all other rebels inducted by Yeddyurappa and other important persons.